Who are our School Governors?

 The Role of the Governing Body Committees

-Alongside the Full Governing Body there are four committees, which the governors sit on.
+Alongside the Local Governing Body there are four committees, which the governors sit on.
 Governors usually sit on more than one committee.
 Details of the role of each committee is outlined below.

 Finance and Premises Committee

 The Finance and Premises Committee meets once a term.
-The committee establishes and maintains the school budget and financial plan.
-It ensures the school operates within the financial regulations of the County Council, monitors expenditure of funds, reviews and agrees any policies relating to finance, makes decisions in respect of service agreements and makes decisions on expenditure following recommendations from other committees.
+The committee reviews and monitors the school budget and financial plan from the Trust, making expenditure recommendations to the Trust following proposals from other committees.
+The committee also reviews and agrees any school policies relating to finance.
 The committee also advises the Governing Body on health and safety matters, oversees arrangements for repairs and maintenance of the school buildings and grounds, makes recommendations on premises related expenditure and funding bids and reviews the Building Development and Accessibility Plans.

 Performance and Standards Committee

 The Performance and Standards Committee meets once a term.
-The committee accesses all school and national performance statistics and data, challenges the performance of teaching and non-teaching staff, champions all good and improving performance at the school, holds the Headteacher and the Senior Leadership Team to account for the outcomes of pupil and teacher performance, ensures the Governing Body are kept up to date on the performance and standards of the school, works with the Headteacher, teachers and other committees to continually improve teaching, learning and pupil performance and supports the school in the drive for continual improvement.
+The committee accesses all school and national performance statistics and data, challenges the performance of teaching and non-teaching staff and champions all good and improving performance at the school.
+It also holds the Headteacher and the Senior Leadership Team to account for the outcomes of pupil and teacher performance, ensures the Governing Body are kept up to date on the performance and standards of the school, works with the Headteacher, teachers and other committees to continually improve teaching, learning and pupil performance, and supports the school in the drive for continual improvement.

 How do I contact the Governors?

 Governors are happy to be approached in person in the playground.
 More formal approaches can be made by writing to the Chair of Governors, Bob Heavisides.
 Letters for him can be left with the school office.
 Alternatively, Governors can be contacted at the following email address: firstname.lastname@example.org